Cevelop/cevelop/README.md

 1. On the *Import Preferences* screen, select the path to the `cevelop-ide-settings.epf` file within your clone of the [development-support](https://github.com/Cevelop/development-support) repository
 1. Make sure the *Import all* box is checked and click *Finish*

+> changed references to JDT version to use most recent release 2021-12 versions

 When the import finishes, you will be prompted to restart the IDE.
 Do so, in order for the newly imported preferences to be activated.